 Shopping Cart Abandonment Definition:

-Shopping cart abandonment refers the process in which a shopper adds an item to the cart but leaves the site without completing checkout.
-The average shopping cart abandonment rate is around 68%.
+Shopping cart abandonment refers to the process in which a shopper adds an item to the cart but leaves the site without completing a purchase.
+The average shopping cart abandonment rate is around 72%.

 Recover Abandoned Carts